Longboat Roadrunners is a non-profit organization dedicated to pursuing the love of running.

 - This means any attempts to coerce an athlete to engage in inappropriate activities including any forms of emotional, psychological, financial or sexual exploitation are strictly prohibited.

 - Support opportunities for participation in all types of running activities and competition

-- This means that coaches agree to publicize and welcome the participation of all members, not just the coach’s athletes, to activities/workouts/runs planned or organized by coaches (e.g., time trials, track workouts, long or extra runs outside of the regular scheduled runs); encouraging coached members to participate in all organized Club runs and activities (e.g., team cross-country races, relays, etc.)
+- This means that coaches agree to publicise and welcome the participation of all members, not just the coach’s athletes, to activities/workouts/runs planned or organised by coaches (e.g., time trials, track workouts, long or extra runs outside of the regular scheduled runs); encouraging coached members to participate in all organized Club runs and activities (e.g., team cross-country races, relays, etc.)

 Reporting a Breach

-The full version of the Code of Conduct including definitions, examples and administrative details is available [ADD LINK].
+The full version of the Code of Conduct including definitions, examples and administrative details is available here.